home-assistant/home-assistant.io/source/_integrations/ohme.markdown

 {% include integrations/remove_device_service.md %}

-## Binary Sensor
+## Sensor
-The {% term integration %} provides the following binary sensors:
+The {% term integration %} provides the following sensors:

-- Car Connected - On when a car is plugged in
-- Car Charging - On when a car is connected and drawing power
-- Pending Approval - On when a car is connected and waiting for approval
+- Status - Current status of the charger.
+Possible states: Unplugged, Pending approval, Plugged in, Charging
+- Power
+- Current
+- Energy
-- Charger Online - On if charger is online and connected to the internet
+- CT current - This will only be available if a CT sensor is attached to your charger.